-Corporate Landlord Organizing
+Corporate Landlord Tenant Associations

-Our Corporate Landlord Organizing began as a response to Veritas Investments, San Francisco’s largest private landlord.
+Our Corporate Landlord Tenant Associations began as a response to Veritas Investments, San Francisco’s largest private landlord.
 In 2017, we launched the Veritas Tenant Association (VTA), uniting tenants across more than 100 Veritas-owned buildings.
 Through the VTA, renters came together to assert their rights, fight against unjust practices, and secure meaningful improvements in their housing conditions.
 Since then, we have expanded our focus to many corporate landlords across San Francisco.

 As corporate ownership of San Francisco’s housing stock grows, so has our fight.
 What started with Veritas has evolved into a broader movement against major corporate landlords who put profit above people.
 Today, our Corporate Landlord Organizing unites renters from across the city, empowering them to defend their homes, stop evictions, and fight for fair housing conditions.